tomitokics/Nudaoaddu/README.md

 a simple script that saves beta shsh

 The tool made by @dora_ios.
-But i modified to save beta shsh blobs too.
+But I modified to save beta shsh blobs too.

 # Usage: